Walney Island: Sport and culture

 Walney has become an important location for kitesurfing and wind-surfing.
 It annually hosts one of the rounds of the British Kitesurfing Championship.
 In particular the flat, wide beach at Earnse Bay is popular for this sport.
 Windsurfing takes place around the island, particularly to its west coast and around the mouth of Walney Channel.

 In literature, Walney most notably appears, or rather disappears, in The Railway Series books by the Rev. W. Awdry, which was adapted into the television series Thomas the Tank Engine and Friends.
 The books and television series are all set on the fictional Island of Sodor, which is located in the position of Walney, though significantly larger.
 Its east coast resembles that of Walney, and the main town to the east of the island is 'Vicarstown', located at the same place as Vickerstown.

 In music, Walney appears in the song "Wa'ney Island Cockfight", which describes a cockfight between the lads of North Scale and Biggar on the island.
 The song has been recorded by Fiddler's Dram and Martin Wyndham-Reed.

-Public houses located on Walney are The Castle (Biggar Bank), The Queens Arms (Biggar village), The King Alfred (Ocean Rd), The Ferry (promenade) and The Crown (north scale).
-Former public houses closed or demolished are the periscope, the George and the Vickerstown institute.
+Public houses located on Walney are The Castle (Biggar Bank), The Queen's Arms (Biggar village), The King Alfred, briefly the Mr Elephant Indian restaurant (Ocean Rd.), The Ferry (Promenade) and The Crown (North Scale).
+Former public houses closed or demolished are The Island Tavern (formerly The Periscope), The George and The Vickerstown Institute.